-Vuyiseka Dubula recently joined Sonke as the Programmes Director: Community Mobilisation and Accountability.
-She is currently completing her PhD at the Centre for Civil Society (University of KwaZulu-Natal)’s school of Built Environment and Development Studies.
+Vuyiseka Dubula joined Sonke as the Programmes Director: Community Mobilisation and Accountability.
+She completed her PhD at the Centre for Civil Society (University of KwaZulu-Natal)’s school of Built Environment and Development Studies.
 Her undergraduate studies were in applied psychology in professional contexts (University of South Africa).
 Her post-graduate studies were focused on HIV/AIDS management in the place of work (Stellenbosch University).

 She is openly living with HIV for seventeen years, and has been the leader of people living with HIV through serving on South African National AIDS Council (SANAC).
 Also a founder of the Activist Centre for Education & Development (AEDC) in 2009 which facilitate access to higher education for women living with HIV activists and create platforms for community activist’s leaders particularly women to reflection, writing and record their stories.